APIs & Integration Strategy

 The main characteristics of the system architecture are:

-• Monolith applications (for Application Layer)
+• Monolith applications (for the Application Layer)

 • Usage of SOA Stack (ESB, BPEL, Complex Event Processors, Service Registers, etc)